scaleoutsystems/examples/imdb-keras/README.md

 For an explaination of the compute package structure and content: https://github.com/scaleoutsystems/fedn/blob/develop/docs/tutorial.md

 ## Creating a new initial model
 The baseline CNN-LSTM is specified in the file 'client/init_model.py'.
 This script creates an untrained neural network and serializes that to a file.
-If you wish to alter the initial model, edit 'init_model.py' and regenerate the initial model file (install dependencies as needed, see requirements.txt):
+If you wish to alter the initial model, edit 'init_model.py' and 'models/imdb_model.py' then regenerate the initial model file (install dependencies as needed, see requirements.txt):

 ```bash
 python init_model.py